A poor diet can lead to insufficient vitamins, minerals, and other essential substances.

-Children with kwashiorkor suffer from edema (excessive retention of water in body tissues), which makes them appear bloated.
+Children with kwashiorkor suffer from edema (excessive water retention in body tissues), making them appear bloated.

-They are weak and irritable, and in many cases their skin pores and hair lose their shine and color.
+They are weak and irritable; in many cases, their skin pores and hair lose their shine and color.

 If left untreated, kwashiorkor causes an enlarged liver, fluid loss (dehydration) from the bloodstream, even when the child has edema, stunted growth, and severe infection due to a weakened immune system.

-Marasmus is a serious form of malnutrition that involves the chronic loss of fat, muscle, and other tissues in the body.
+Marasmus is a severe form of malnutrition that involves the chronic loss of fat, muscle, and other tissues in the body.

-This lack of nutrition can range from a shortage of certain vitamins to complete starvation.
+This lack of nutrition can range from a shortage of specific vitamins to complete starvation.

-Marasmus is one of the most serious forms of protein-energy malnutrition (PEH) in the world.
+Marasmus is one of the world’s most severe forms of protein-energy malnutrition (PEH).

-Marasmus is a serious problem and is most common in children in underdeveloped regions, such as Africa, Latin America and South Asia, where poverty is prevalent, along with inadequate food supplies and contaminated water.
+Marasmus is a severe problem and is most common in children in underdeveloped regions, such as Africa, Latin America, and South Asia, where poverty, inadequate food supplies, and contaminated water are prevalent.

 Contaminated water can contain bacteria or parasites that enter the body when the water is consumed and cause infections that complicate the condition.